 Justification for Employment

-Consistent with the Principles of Accreditation of the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC), Durham Tech employs competent faculty members qualified to accomplish the institution's mission and goals.
+Consistent with the Principles of Accreditation of the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC), Durham Tech employs competent employees qualified to accomplish the institution's mission and goals.
 In determining faculty qualifications, the institution gives primary consideration to the individual's highest earned degree in the discipline but also may consider such factors as undergraduate and graduate coursework or degrees, related work experience, professional licensure or certification, honors and awards, documented excellence in teaching, or other demonstrated competencies or achievements.
 In cases where factors other than the individual's highest earned degree are considered, the prior written approval of the Vice President of Student Learning and Instructional Services/Chief Academic Officer is required.
 This approval is then forwarded to the Human Resources office and included in the employee's personnel file.

 Employment of Relatives (Nepotism)